grew-nlp/grew_doc/content/run.md

 The output is given in JSON format.

-:warning: The output of the `grep` mode has changed in version 1.3 (June 2019)
+:warning: The output of the `grep` mode has changed in version 1.3.1 (January 2020).
+The new version describes both node matching and edge matching.

 ## Example